 It's pathetic, but it's funny at the same time.

-We are a nation, a great nation at great risk in a dangerous world, with a bunch of sophists who want control.
+We are a nation, a great nation at great risk in a dangerous world with a bunch of sophists who want control.

-I mean, the Democrat Party has actually nominated a neighborhood activist, a street activist, as its presidential candidate, who is clueless.
+I mean, the Democrat Party has actually nominated a neighborhood activist, a street activist, as its presidential candidate who is clueless.

-The man doesn't think he simply is able to reiterate what he's been taught.
+He simply is able to reiterate what he had been taught.

 And if you look at the people he's hung around and the people who've taught him, it's all the blame America crowd that you find in academia.

-He's got Jeremiah Wright poisoning his mind.
+You've got Jeremiah Wright poisoning his mind.

-I mean, that's why these people's associations matters, why their character matters.
+I mean, that's why these people's associations matter.

 Because my country's not what it once was.

-Where in the hell when's it been better?
+Where in the hell, when's it been better?

 Or when's it been worse?

-When's it been better?
+When's it been better, either way?

 He thinks people are like him.